toralf/tor-relays/README.md

 ### Additional software

-To deploy additional software, define e.g. for a _Quassel_ server:
+To deploy additional software, define (i.e. for a _Quassel_ server) it like:

 ```yaml
 hosts: